-&lt;sup>13 The LCR and NSFR should be effective from January 2012, as outlined in Guiding Opinions on the Implementation of New Regulatory Standards in China's Banking Industry (Yinjianfa [2011] No. 44) proposed by the CBRC; however, this is not a formal release.
+13 The LCR and NSFR should be effective from January 2012, as outlined in Guiding Opinions on the Implementation of New Regulatory Standards in China's Banking Industry (Yinjianfa [2011] No. 44) proposed by the CBRC; however, this is not a formal release.
 Instead, it is Rules on Liquidity Risk Management of Commercial Banks (For Trial Implementation) (Yinjianhuiling [2014] No. 2), enforced in March 2014, that really serves as a constraint, and since then relatively larger banks have also started to calculate these two ratios.
 Please note that we do not take 2014 as the implementation date for granted.
-Rather, we find it consistent with our data through empirical analysis conducted where l is the distance between year t and the implementation date, and all the other variables are defined as in Eq.
-(11).
-The vector of $\{\beta_l\}$ is of interest, revealing the correlation between the liquidity pressure and bank carbon bias in each time period.
-It is important to note that we are not focused on the absolute level.
-Instead, we are particularly interested in the pattern over time.
-More specifically, we expect to observe a discontinuity in the pattern initially around the implementation date and then to see that all the pre-implementation coefficients are not significantly different from 0.
-If this is so, the validity of our chosen implementation date and the critical parallel trend assumption can be confirmed.
+Rather, we find it consistent with our data through empirical analysis conducted later in this study.